Metabot-Tech/maler/README.md

 # maler
-Bot to extract coin of the week from mc
+Bot to extract coin of the week from mcafee twitter

+Requires tesseract installed